-Candles have always been part of voodoo magic.
-They’re used in rituals and ceremonies and in spell casting.
+Candles have always been part of voodoo magic and casting voodoo spells.
+They’re used in rituals and ceremonies and in spellcasting.
 In voodoo it is customary to take candles to ceremonies to honor your favored lwa (spirit) or patron saint.

 You can also use candles as charms in themselves.
 Just inscribe symbols on a candle relevant to your requirements, then let it burn down.

-The reason candles are so popular in spiritual ceremonies and in voodoo magic is that the candle flame and the color of the candle put you in a meditative place and focus your attention on the purpose of the spell.
+The reason candles are so popular in spiritual ceremonies and in voodoo spell casting is that the candle flame and the color of the candle put you in a meditative place and focus your attention on the purpose of the spell.

 Here’s a list of candle colors and their associations: